 10 of 11

-Unfortunately, there's more than the West Nile virus and mosquitoes to worry about when engaging in yard care.
-There's also Lyme disease and ticks.
+Ticks can be dangerous.
 One method of addressing this danger is spraying to kill ticks.
 But because Lyme disease is spread specifically by deer ticks (which, in turn, are often spread by deer), another tack you can take is to limit deer incursions, thereby limiting deer tick infestations, as well.

 To achieve this, plant deer-resistant plants.
 If the deer don't come to eat, there's that much less chance of your being bitten by a deer tick.
 Planting deer-resistant plants also saves you money, lest your garden become deer-food.
 An example is the Carol Mackie Daphne (Daphne x burkwoodii 'Carol Mackie').